sprintertech/sprinter-sdk/docs/docs/sdk/advanced-usage.md

 ### Explanation

 - **Web3.js v4**: A library for interacting with the Ethereum blockchain, used here to manage accounts and send transactions.
-- **solution[0].transaction**: The transaction object provided by Gopher's solution that is used to execute the transaction.
+- **solution[0].transaction**: The transaction object provided by Sprinter's solution that is used to execute the transaction.

 ## Best Practices

-Follow these best practices to ensure smooth and efficient integration of the Gopher SDK in your DApp:
+Follow these best practices to ensure smooth and efficient integration of the Sprinter SDK in your DApp:

 - **Error Handling**: Always implement comprehensive error handling to manage issues gracefully.
 - **User Experience**: Provide clear feedback to users about the status of their transactions and any errors that occur.